 The Lakeside Track along Lake St Clair is the last day of the iconic Overland Track, or a peaceful and refreshing escape in its own right.
 The trees here are thousands of years old.
 Some of them are wider than your garage.
-It’s worth the effort for anyone who can appreciate the true beauty of the rainforest – so pure and cleansing.

 - Ancient rainforest